hegerty/ECON346/Lec01_Intro.md

     ## 4  4  8 12

 The numbers on the left are row names, not numbers.
 It is not an additional variable.
-This is a coincidence that tehy match the numbers in the first actual column of data.
+This is a coincidence that they match the numbers in the first actual column of data.
 In time series, these could be dates.